 Item Current Proposed 1.1 Definitions (-) "Stock Option Plan" means the Stock Option Plan, approved at the Ordinary and Extraordinary General Shareholders' Meeting held on April 8, 2015 6.1.
 6.1.
-The total number of Restricted Shares that may be granted under the Plan 6.1.
 The total number of Restricted Shares that may be granted under this Shares Subject to the Plan will not exceed 0.5% (half percent) of the common, registered, book-entry Plan, added to the total number of Shares that may be acquired under the shares with no par value, representing the Company's total capital stock, Stock Option Plan will not exceed 2.5% (two and a half percent) of the corresponding, on this date, to 4,062,366 (four million, sixty-two thousand, common, registered, book-entry shares with no par value, representing the three hundred and sixty-six) common, registered, book-entry shares with no Company's total capital stock, corresponding, on this date, to 20,311,831 par value of the Company. (twenty million, three hundred and eleven thousand, eight hundred and thirty- one) common, registered, book-entry shares with no par value issued by the Company.